BlaqueDevs/se-assignment-day-4-software-project-management-wanjikufaith-dev/README.md

 A detailed project schedule improves planning, efficiency, and stakeholder communication.
 Gantt charts enhance this process by providing a clear visual representation of tasks, dependencies, and deadlines, ensuring smooth project execution.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+The core issues your software aims to address will depend on the industry, target audience, and specific market needs.
+To define them effectively, consider these key questions:

+1. What Problems Does Your Target Audience Face?
+   - Identify pain points, inefficiencies, or challenges in their workflow.
+   - Example: Businesses struggle with managing customer data, leading to lost leads and poor customer experiences.

+ 2. Why Are These Problems Significant?
+   - Problems that cause financial loss, wasted time, frustration, or compliance risks are high-priority.
+   - Example: If companies lose customers due to poor CRM tools, that directly impacts revenue and growth.

+ 3. How Does Your Software Solve These Issues?
+   - Outline the specific solutions your software offers.
+   - Example: A cloud-based CRM with automated follow-ups can help businesses improve customer retention.

+ 4. Why Should Users Choose Your Software Over Alternatives?
+   - Highlight what makes your software unique (e.g., better UX, automation, affordability, scalability).
+   - Example: If competitors offer complex, expensive tools, your software can stand out with a simple, budget-friendly option.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?